adrianheine/test262-parser-runner/README.md

 useful for filtering out tests that are not supposed to pass, for example because they test features that are not supposed to be implemented.

-Second, there is a whitelist, which is a list of test ids that don't yield the expected result.
+Second, there is a allowlist, which is a list of test ids that don't yield the expected result.
 It should be used for tests that are supposed to succeed eventually.